-Place the potatoes in a large saucepan, cover with cold water and add a pinch of salt.
-Bring to the boil and cook until tender.
-Drain, then mash and keep to one side.
+Place potatoes in a large saucepan, cover with cold water and add a pinch of salt.
+Bring to boil and cook until tender.
+Drain, mash, and set aside,

-Cut the eggs in half, remove the yolks and cut the white into tiny dice.
-Place the yolks into a fine sieve and push through using the back of a spoon.
+Cut eggs in half, remove yolks and cut white into tiny dice.
+Place yolks into a fine sieve and push through using back of a spoon.

-In a large baking bowl, add the potato, sieved egg yolks, diced egg white, parsley, horseradish or horseradish cream and a pinch of salt and pepper.
+In a large baking bowl, add potato, sieved egg yolks, diced egg white, parsley, horseradish or horseradish cream, and a pinch each of salt and pepper.
 Stir well.

-Flake the mackerel into large chunks and add to the potato mixture, stir gently until all the ingredients are well mixed.
-Do not over mix or the fish will turn to mush.
+Flake mackerel into large chunks and add to potato mixture, stirring gently until all ingredients are well mixed.
+Do not over mix or fish will turn to mush.

-Divide the fish mixture into 6.
-Roll each sixth into a ball, dip into the flour and roll until evenly coated.
-Dip the ball into the beaten egg, again roll to cover evenly, then again dip into the flour and repeat.
-Flatten the ball into a patty and keep to one side.
-Repeat with the remaining fishcake mixture.
+Divide fish mixture into 6.
+Roll each sixth into a ball, dip into flour and roll until evenly coated.
+Dip ball into beaten egg, roll to cover evenly, then dip into flour again.
+Flatten ball into a patty and set aside.
+Repeat with remaining fishcake mixture.

 Heat a skillet large enough to hold 3 fishcakes.
-Pour in enough oil to cover the bottom of the skillet, 1/4" deep.
-Heat until hot but not smoking.
+Pour in enough oil to cover bottom of skillet, 1/4-inch deep.
+Heat until hot, but not smoking.

 Add 3 fishcakes.
 Cook for 3 minutes, flip over and cook for another 3.
-Remove from the pan and drain on kitchen paper.
+Remove from pan and drain on kitchen paper.
 Keep warm.
-Repeat with the remaining 3 fishcakes.
+Repeat with remaining fishcakes.